jimsnab/go-lane/README.md

 ## Utility Functions

 ### LogObject
-`lane.LogObject` provides access to the common implementation of `InfoObject`, `InfoError`, etc., for implementing extended lane types.
+`lane.LogObject` provides access to the common implementation of `InfoObject`, `ErrorObject`, etc., for implementing extended lane types.

 ### CaptureObject
 `lane.CaptureObject` exposes the function that turns an object into one that can be